navid-vafaei/Notary-Public-Office-Application/README.md

 ## Tasks
 This is the duties of software:
-1- Define and edit new document types
+1- Define and edit new document types<br>
 2- Define visible elements for each documents
 3- Define and view documents, add or remove persones related to each document, calculate prices 4- Convert each document to other formats like doc or pdf